 This is actually one of the biggest reasons people opt to travel on a package tour.
 The chances of interacting and meeting with new people are higher this way than any other way.
 Long-term friendships, some even leading to marriages and successful business partnerships, have been given birth by package tours.

 Just ensure you are clear on what your objectives for bonding are.
 A tour that is within your age demographics, for instance, would offer greater familiarity with similar thought processes while a more diverse group would bring the value of wisdom and experience from the much older folk and so on.

-Desire for Quality Service for Less
+4. The desire for Quality Service for Less

-A lot of meticulous planning goes into developing a tour package – assessing the airlines, hotels, sightseeing locations and their operators, if any.
+A lot of meticulous planning goes into developing a tour package – assessing the airlines, hotels, sightseeing locations and their operators if any.
 The end result is usually quality all the way.

 Some daring agencies risk including a unique, never-before-seen destination in their itineraries to increase the element of surprise but the usual tendency is to go with the flow and include what has been tested by many and found not to be wanting.